 - use of outside data disks or external attachments without prior approval from the administration

-- changing iPad, Chromebook, tablets or computer settings (exceptions include personal settings such as font size, brightness, etc.)
+- changing device settings (exceptions include personal settings such as font size, brightness, etc.)

 - vandalism (any malicious attempt to harm or destroy hardware, software or data, including, but not limited to, the uploading or creation of computer viruses or computer programs that can infiltrate computer systems and/or damage software components) of school equipment will not be allowed.
 Accessing sites that sell student work

 - gaining access to other student’s accounts, files, and/or data.
-Students are not allowed to use another student’s iPad, Chromebook, tablets or computers except under rare and temporary circumstances within a classroom situation actively supervised by the teacher
+Students are not allowed to use another student’s device except under rare and temporary circumstances within a classroom situation actively supervised by the teacher

-- taking any photographs or videos on their iPad, Chromebook, tablets or computers without the express consent of a faculty or staff member, and only for academic purposes or purposes that support the mission of Christ the King Catholic School
+- taking any photographs or videos on any device without express consent of a staff member, and only for academic purposes or purposes that support the mission of the school

 Parent responsibilities are included in the Technology Agreement, the iPad agreement, and in the Parent Handbook.
 The Parent Handbook is available on the ctk-catholicschool.org website under parents.